OPS-E2E-PPE/VBA-Docs/api/Visio.Style.CellsSRC.md

 ## Remarks

 To access any shape formula by its section, row, and column indices, use the **CellsSRC** property.
-Constants for section, row, and column indices are declared by the Visio type library as members of **[VisSectionIndices](Visio.vissectionindices.md)** , **[VisRowIndices](Visio.visrowindices.md)** , and **[VisCellIndices](Visio.viscellindices.md)** , respectively.
+Constants for section, row, and column indices are declared by the Visio type library as members of **[VisSectionIndices](Visio.vissectionindices.md)**, **[VisRowIndices](Visio.visrowindices.md)**, and **[VisCellIndices](Visio.viscellindices.md)**, respectively.

-The  **CellsSRC** property might raise an exception if index values for section, row, and column do not identify an actual cell, depending on the section.
+The **CellsSRC** property might raise an exception if index values for section, row, and column don't identify an actual cell, depending on the section.
 However, even if no exception is raised, subsequent methods invoked on the returned object fail.
 You can determine if a cell with particular index values exists by using the **CellsSRCExists** property.

 The **CellsSRC** property is typically used to iterate through the cells in a section or row.
 To retrieve a single cell, use the **Cells** property and specify a cell name.
 For example: